TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 In case the script encounters an error, it generates an error message and proceeds with the evaluation.
 As a result, the generated tables might be missing rows.
 You can check the log files to see which experiments failed, remove the corresponding log files and re-run the script if you wish so.

 Given the nature of the experiments, their outcome heavily depends on the timing, so the produced tables and figures will be different, although the underlying qualitative comparison of the approaches should be preserved.
 The original results were obtained on a PC equipped with i5-12600k @4.9GHz and 64GB of RAM.
-The experiments can be run on a much more modestly equiped PCs/laptops, although it might happen that some experiments will timeout or run out of memory: you will see TO/MO in the corresponding table cell.
+The experiments can be run on much more modestly equiped PCs/laptops, although it might happen that some experiments will timeout or run out of memory: you will see TO/MO in the corresponding table cell.
 If you feel like your PC needs more computation time to achieve comparable results to what we present in our paper, you can increase the `timeout_multiplier` variable at the top of the `experiments/experiments.py` file.

 The original log files that were used when preparing the submission can be found in `experiments/original-results`.